-The mean reduction of sildenafil (80 mg TID) bioavailability due to co-administration of epoprostenol was 28%, resulting in about 22% lower mean average steady state concentrations.
+The mean reduction of sildenafil (80 mg three times a day) bioavailability when co-administered with epoprostenol was 28%, resulting in about 22% lower mean average steady state concentrations.
 Therefore, the slight decrease of sildenafil exposure in the presence of epoprostenol is not considered clinically relevant.
 The effect of sildenafil on epoprostenol pharmacokinetics is not known.

 No significant interactions were shown with tolbutamide (250 mg) or warfarin (40 mg), both of which are metabolized by CYP2C9.

 Sildenafil (50 mg) did not potentiate the hypotensive effect of alcohol in healthy volunteers with mean maximum blood alcohol levels of 0.08%.

 Study 1 (REVATIO monotherapy (20 mg, 40 mg, and 80 mg three times a day)